 Maria Chierichetti (2011)

-The Nicholsky Lectureship is a highly distinguished award in the vertical flight community, awarded annually awarded to an individual who has a highly distinguished career in vertical flight aircraft research and development.
+The Nikolsky Lectureship is a highly distinguished award in the vertical flight community, awarded annually awarded to an individual who has a highly distinguished career in vertical flight aircraft research and development.
 Georgia Tech is proud to claim four past Nikolsky Lectureship winners, Dr. Marilyn J. Smith in 2022, Dr. Dewey Hodges in 2014, Dr. Daniel Schrage in 1998, and Dr. Robert Loewy in 1984.
 We are also proud to acknowledge former Georgia Tech professor, and current adjunct professor, Dr. David Peters, who won the award in 2008.

 VFS Technical Fellows

 AHS Technical Fellowships are awarded annually to members of AHS International whose career-based technical accomplishments significantly advance the interests of the vertical flight community.
 Georgia Tech is proud to claim a number of these technical fellows over the years.
 Our past technical fellows are listed below.

 Dr. Marilyn Smith (2015)